getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

-Users consist of a few key pieces of information which are used to construct a unique identity in Sentry.
-Each of these is optional, but one **must** be present in order for the user to be captured:
+Users consist of a few critical pieces of information which are used to construct a unique identity in Sentry.
+Each of these is optional, but one **must** be present for the Sentry SDK to capture the user:

 `id`